 The 6th Day in London

-April 9th, my daughter is to take me Buckingham Palace to see the ceremony of the Changing of the Guard today.
-We are going to get together at Victoria Station at 10:40.
-I have enough time until then.
-I decided to walk around Chelsea.
+On April 9th, my daughter was going to take me to Buckingham Palace to watch the Changing of the Guard.
+We planned to meet at Victoria Station at 10:40, and since I still had plenty of time, I decided to walk around Chelsea.

-I headed for Chelsea along the Thames.
-Many people go to work by bicycle in London.
-I passed on Chelsea Bridge, Albert Bridge.
-When I came near Battersea Bridge, I found an old and small church at the north side of the road.
-This is the Chelsea Old Church that dates from the 12th century.
-In front of the church, Thomas More's statue stands.
-I went a little further and crossed Battersea Bridge and walked along the south shore of the Thames for a while.
-It was a little early, but I got on the 170 line bus to Victoria Station because I had no reason to return my hotel then.
-My android tablet was very useful to check London bus lines.
+I headed toward Chelsea along the Thames.
+Many people in London commute by bicycle.
+I crossed Chelsea Bridge and then Albert Bridge.
+Near Battersea Bridge, I noticed a small, old church on the north side of the road—Chelsea Old Church, which dates back to the 12th century.
+In front of it stands a statue of Thomas More.
+I walked a little farther, crossed Battersea Bridge, and strolled along the south bank of the Thames for a while.
+It was still early, but I took the No. 170 bus to Victoria Station since I had no reason to return to my hotel.
+My Android tablet was very useful for checking London bus routes.

 Battersea Park